neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

         finished with the section or have saved it as in the syntax block above.

     .. warning::
-        The return value of x is .5 unless the source is a membrane potential and located at 0, or 1, in which case value returned is 0 or 1, respectively.
-        Therefore it does not necessarily correspond to the actual x value location.
         If the source was an object, the section is not pushed and the return value is -1.
+        If the source is not a membrane potential (or an object) the return value is -2.
+But the section was pushed and `h.pop_section() needs to be called.

     .. warning::